domsson/tabs.js/README.md

 		"tab_hidden": "",
 		// Set hidden attribute on hidden tab content elements?
 		"set_hidden": true,
-		// The separator used to split multiple URL fragments "frag_sep": ":"
+		// The separator used to split multiple URL fragments;
+		// this needs to be the same for all Tabs instances on a page!
+		"frag_sep": ":"
 	};